ruiawang/slurm_exporter/README.md

    ```

 3. The new binary will be available at `bin/slurm_exporter`.
 You can then copy it to a location like `/usr/local/bin/` and set up the Systemd service as described in the section above.

-For more details on the development environment and dependencies, please refer to the [DEVELOPMENT.md](DEVELOPMENT.md) file.

 ---